Diagnostic Radiology Residency

-Radiology teaching conferences are held twice daily throughout the year and include both didactic lectures and case-based presentations.
+Radiology teaching conferences are held daily throughout the year and include both didactic lectures and case-based presentations.

 Radiology Grand Rounds are held monthly with prestigious visiting and local professors, offering the opportunity to meet and learn from leading national authorities on a wide variety of topics.

 Informative multidisciplinary clinical conferences in combination with medicine, surgery, pathology, and the various clinical subspecialties are available.

 Intellectual vibrancy and technological innovation are core values of the Department, which are developed through research and collaborative efforts of the clinical and research faculty.